 Raspberry Leaf Tea contains a variety of components -most of which have yet to be identified- that produce a direct effect on the pregnant uterus.
 They have been shown to strengthen the uterine wall, relax smooth muscle, and help to make delivery easier and speedier by helping the uterus contract more efficiently.

 Historically women have taken raspberry leaf tea throughout their pregnancies up to and including childbirth.
 Many mothers extol this herb’s ability to make childbirth easier and less painful.
 In a letter to the editor of the medical journal The Lancet, Dr. Violet Russel wrote “I have encouraged expectant mothers to drink this infusion.
 In a great many cases labour has been free and easy from muscular spasm.”

-NOTE: Some medical and popular media make reference to red raspberry leaf tea as something to avoid during pregnancy for risk of miscarriage.
-This notion stems from a study conducted in 1954 where fractions were isolated from Rubus sp. and applied in vitro to the uterine tissues of guinea pigs and frogs.
-The scientists discovered such things as one fraction acted as a spasmolytic whereas another caused uterine contractions.
+Did you know??
+Some medical and popular media make reference to red raspberry leaf tea as something to avoid during pregnancy for risk of miscarriage.
+This notion stems from a single study conducted in 1954 where fractions were isolated from Rubus sp. and applied in vitro to the uterine tissues of guinea pigs and frogs.
+The scientists discovered such things as one fraction relieved spasms whereas another caused mild contractions.
 Herein lies the risk of isolating the parts of a whole.
-When used as a whole plant, neither action is exacerbated and the herb is deemed safe.
+When used as a whole plant, neither action is excessive and the herb is deemed safe.

 Rosemary Gladstar, Herbal Healing for Women

 Susun S. Weed, Wise Woman Herbal for the Childbearing Year